Website in a week that saved 150 jobs

 A month after thinking their family business might be facing collapse, 14,000 orders were taken via the website.
 The initial £400,000 stockpile was saved, plus more were ordered in and sold on top as demand grew.

-Online sales is their sole route to market until lockdown is lifted and their commercial work picks up, but they plan to retain both markets as part of their future business model.
+Online sales was their sole route to market during lockdown until their commercial work picks up, but they plan to retain both markets as part of their future business model.